Daniel-KM/Omeka-S-module-Sparql/README.md

 ### For production environment

-  By default, the database exposed is read only, so there is no security risk to let it public than to let the Omeka S endpoint /api open.
-Of course, you should not index private resources in that case, because there is no authorization checks.
+  **WARNING**: By default, the database exposed is fully accessible, so it is important to protect it.
+Furthermore, you should not index private resources in that case, because there is no authorization checks by default.
 See below for such a security.

   Nevertheless, Fuseki is fully available via localhost (with a password if set), so the triplestore can be managed dynamically via the module, while secure for external access.

 1. Download and install Fuseki 2

-  See points 1 and 2 from the quick start above.
+  See points 1 and 2 from the quick start above and stop or kill the server started in 3.

 2. Prepare the configuration of Omeka S as source for Fuseki